cometa-rocks/cometa_documentation/cometa_actions.md

     </tr>
     <tr>
         <td style="vertical-align:top">Press the following set of keys "{keySet}"</td>
         <td>Presses a set of key sent by the user as a parameter.
-If the keys are separated by '+', press them simultaneosly.
+If the keys are separated by '+', press them simultaneously.
 If they are separated by ';', start pressing the keys once the previous set is released.
 The key combination won't work if the browser state is modified (create new tab, close browser...).
         <br><p>
         <br><p>
         Here is the complete list of Special Keys that can be used in Cometa via Selenium Webdriver: